-A covariance in the case of a portfolio beta is defined as the measure of the stocks return relative to the stock market.
+Covariance in the case of a portfolio beta is defined as the measure of the stock return relative to the stock market.
 So if the stock returns 10% and the market returns 8% during the same time period, the covariance would be 2%.

 What is variance in beta?

-A variance in terms of portfolio beta is a measure of the return of the market compared to it’s mean.
-So if the market returns a 8% for the period, but the average return is 6% for that time frame, then the variance would be 2%.
+A variance in terms of portfolio beta is a measure of the return of the market compared to its mean.
+So if the market returns 8% for the period, but the average return is 6% for that time frame, then the variance would be 2%.

 When should beta be used?

-Beta should be used when analyzing short term risks of stocks and portfolios.
-This is because it’s a metric for understanding relative possible short term return and volatility.
-When considering longer term investments, big picture fundamentals are more important.
+Beta should be used when analyzing short-term risks of stocks and portfolios.
+This is because it’s a metric for understanding relative possible short-term returns and volatility.
+When considering longer-term investments, big picture fundamentals are more important.